jiffyclub/scipy-2013-git-testing/git/local/Readme.md

     #       new file:   readme.rst
     #

-The null result means that you're up to date with the current version of the repository online.
-This result indicates that the current difference between the repository HEAD (which, so far, is empty) and your good\_science directory is this new readme.rst file.
+The result above indicates that the current difference between the repository HEAD (which, so far, is empty) and your good\_science directory is this new readme.rst file.